 Also check out this article about security clearances from an attorney who specializes in it.

 A 1099-C is a federal (IRS) tax form for cancellation of debts.
 A 1099-A is similar but is issued after a foreclosure.
 Sometimes a creditor, after trying to collect from you, will decide that the debt is uncollectible and will “charge off” the debt in order to get a tax break.
-The IRS normally counts debts that you receive a 1099-C for as income, thus requiring you to pay taxes on it.
+The IRS normally counts debts forgiven that you receive a 1099-C for as income, thus requiring you to pay taxes on it.
 However, if the debt is discharged in bankruptcy before the 1099-C is issued or if you were “insolvent” when the 1099-C/1099-A was issued, the “charged-off” debt is not counted as income for income tax purposes.
 If either reason applies to you, there are specific IRS forms to be submitted with your taxes to not count it as income.
 You accountant or tax preparer should be able to guide you to the correct forms to complete.

 As with any area of the law, it is important to carefully select an attorney who will respond to your personal situation.
 The attorney should not be too busy to meet you individually and answer questions as necessary.
 The best way to find a trustworthy bankruptcy attorney is to seek recommendations from family, friends or other members of the community, especially any attorney you know and respect.
 You should carefully read retainers and other documents the attorney asks you to sign.
 You should not hire an attorney unless he or she agrees to represent you throughout your case.
 In bankruptcy, as in all areas of life, remember that the person advertising the cheapest rate is not necessarily the best.
 Many of the best bankruptcy lawyers do not advertise at all.
-Paying for debt counseling is almost never a good idea.
+Paying for debt consolidation is rarely a good idea.
 There is almost nothing that a paid debt counselor can offer other that a bankruptcy attorney can not do.
 There is no good reason to pay someone for this service.

 A reputable attorney will generally provide counseling on whether bankruptcy is the best option.
 This avoids the double charge of having to pay a counselor and then an attorney.
 If bankruptcy is not the right answer for you, a good attorney will offer a range of other suggestions.